EARLY POSTSECONDARY OPPORTUNITIES (EPSO)

 ASVAB

-The Armed Services Vocational Aptitude Battery (ASVAB) is one of the most widely used, multipleaptitude tests in the world, developed and maintained by the Department of Defense.
+The Armed Services Vocational Aptitude Battery (ASVAB) is one of the most widely used multiple aptitude tests in the world, developed and maintained by the Department of Defense.
 It measures a young adult’s strengths, weaknesses, and potential for future success.
-There are two versions of the test: (a) The student ASVAB, referred to as the ASVAB Career Exploration Program (ASVAB CEP), is used for career exploration and is given in high schools and community colleges. (b) The enlistment version of the ASVAB is primarily given at a Military Entrance Processing Station (MEPS) and is used for recruiting purposes only.
+There are two versions of the test: the student version and the enlistment version.
+The student ASVAB, referred to as the ASVAB Career Exploration Program (ASVAB CEP), is used for career exploration and is given in high schools and community colleges.
+The enlistment version of the ASVAB is primarily given at a Military Entrance Processing Station (MEPS) and is used for recruiting purposes only.